MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

     - One IP for the API server

 _Workload cluster_
-Control Plane cluster:
+Control plane cluster:
-    - +1*n ip for each control plane node
+    - +1*n IP for each control plane node
-    - +1 for the kubeapi server vip
+    - +1 for the kubeapi server VIP
     - +1 for the the load balancer VM

 Target cluster:
     - 1*n for each worker node

+> [!NOTE]
-N for each service (minimum 1)
+> N is for each service (with a minimum of one)

 ### Network port and URL requirements